brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 - 'Almost every workflow in a web application starts with an event, continues with an HTTP request, and results in a state change.
 Now we know how to express the first two tasks elegantly.'
 Acync JS Jafar

+- Started the Free Code Camp.
+It's supposed to take a year to complete.
+I'm going to try to finish it ASAP.
+It's been fun getting back to coding.
+It's

 ---